 Jena Ardell/Getty Images

-You wouldn’t think you’re qualified to perform open-heart surgery without years of education and training.
-Yet, many wannabe real estate investors don’t think twice about taking their financial lives in their hands without even cracking a book.
-Educate yourself before you put your family’s financial security on the line.
-Read articles, check out books from the library and look for a local chapter of the National Real Estate Investors Association.
-Speakers at monthly meetings cover everything from buying foreclosures to screening tenants.
+You wouldn’t be qualified to perform heart surgery without years of education and training.
+Yet, many wannabe real estate investors don’t think twice about diving into the business without even cracking a book.
+Educate yourself before you put your financial security on the line.
+Read as much as you can and look for a local chapter of the National Real Estate Investors Association, which has speakers that cover a multitude of topics, such as buying foreclosures and screening tenants.

-If you can’t find a local chapter, find out who owns a lot of rental properties in the area, call him up and offer to pay for an hour or two of his time to find out whether this is a good career for you.
+If you can’t find a local chapter, find out who owns a lot of rental properties in your area, call that person and offer to pay for an hour or two of his or her time to find out whether this is a good career for you.

 7 of 11

 6. Ducking due diligence

 Investors often have to move very quickly on their deals.
 This is where a lot of newbies trip up, says Houston-based real estate adviser and government relations consultant Laolu Davies-Yemitan.
 They don’t do their due diligence about the deal, the costs or the market conditions, the current mortgage rates, and they wind up draining their personal savings because the house needs extensive repairs or they can’t sell it.